 Uncertainty and negative trends in general economic conditions in the United States and abroad, including significant tightening of credit markets and commodity price volatility, historically have created difficult operating environments for owners and operators in the transportation industry.
 Many factors, including factors that are beyond our control, may impact our operating results or financial condition and/or affect the lessees and charterers that form our customer base.
 For some years, the world has experienced weakened economic conditions and volatility following adverse changes in global capital markets.
 More recently, excess supply in oil and gas markets has put significant downward pressure on prices for these commodities, and may affect demand for assets used in production, refining and transportation of oil and gas.
+In particular, the significant decline in oil prices during 2015 has resulted in lower exploration and production budgets worldwide, with industry experts predicting that exploration and production spending will decrease by approximately 25% in 2015 (as compared to 2014).
 These conditions have resulted in significant contraction, de-leveraging and reduced liquidity in the credit markets.
 A number of governments have implemented, or are considering implementing, a broad variety of governmental actions or new regulations for the financial markets.
 In addition, limitations on the availability of capital, higher costs of capital for financing expenditures or the desire to preserve liquidity, may cause our current or prospective customers to make reductions in future capital budgets and spending.